Which of the following best defines psychology as a scientific di... | Study Prep in Pearson+

 1

-Step 2: Recognize that behavior refers to observable actions, while mental processes include internal experiences such as thoughts, feelings, and perceptions.
+Step 2: Recognize that psychology primarily investigates both observable behaviors and internal mental processes such as thoughts, emotions, and perceptions.

-Step 3: Differentiate psychology from other fields: neuroscience studies the brain's structure and function, medicine focuses on physical health and diseases, and sociology studies human societies and cultures.
+Step 3: Differentiate psychology from other fields by noting that it does not focus on historical events, economic systems, or purely biological structures, although it may overlap with these areas in interdisciplinary studies.

-Step 4: Identify that the best definition of psychology encompasses both behavior and mental processes, highlighting its broad scope beyond just the brain or physical health.
+Step 4: Identify the definition that explicitly mentions 'the study of behavior and mental processes' as this aligns with the core focus of psychology.

-Step 5: Conclude that the correct definition of psychology as a scientific discipline is 'The study of behavior and mental processes.'
+Step 5: Conclude that the best definition of psychology as a scientific discipline is the one emphasizing the study of behavior and mental processes.

 Watch next